 \section{RL-Finetuning with Feedback}

-We start with deriving the practical algorithms to optimize the unified objective for RL-finetuning (Section~\ref{sec:rl_finetuning}), provide a brief overview of metric-based feedback for the text-to-video models (Section~\ref{sec:metric_reward}), and then propose the pipeline for AI feedback from VLMs (Section~\ref{sec:ai_feedback_method}).
+We recover practical algorithms from a unified objective (Section~\ref{sec:rl_finetuning}), provide a brief overview of metric-based feedback for text-to-video models (Section~\ref{sec:metric_reward}), and then propose a pipeline for AI feedback from VLMs (Section~\ref{sec:ai_feedback_method}).